Daniele Polencic

 More servers than clients

-If the two servers can't handle the traffic generated by the clients, horizontal scaling won't help.
+If the two servers can't handle the client traffic, horizontal scaling won't help.

 Summary

-Kubernetes Services are designed to cover most common uses for web applications.
+Kubernetes Services are designed to cover the most common uses for web applications.

-However, as soon as you start working with application protocols that use persistent TCP connections, such as databases, gRPC, or WebSockets, they fall apart.
+However, they fall apart as soon as you start working with application protocols that use persistent TCP connections, such as databases, gRPC, or WebSockets.

 Kubernetes doesn't offer any built-in mechanism to load balance long-lived TCP connections.

-Instead, you should code your application so that it can retrieve and load balance upstreams client-side.
+Instead, you should code your application to retrieve and load balance upstreams client-side.

 Many thanks to Daniel Weibel, Gergely Risko and Salman Iqbal for offering some invaluable suggestions.

-And to Chris Hanson who suggested to include the detailed explanation (and flow chart) on how iptables rules work in practice.
+And to Chris Hanson, who suggested including a detailed explanation (and flow chart) on how iptables rules work in practice.

 You are in!